Livingston Stone: Baird Hatchery on the McCloud River

 In the late 1870s and early 1880s, Stone and other fish culturists developed a relationship with Robert B. Roosevelt, an avid angler, New York congressman, head of the New York Fish Commission, and Uncle to Theodore Roosevelt.
 Robert Roosevelt, with the support of Stone and some other fish culturists, introduced a bill into congress that would supply the U.S. Fisheries Commission with funding to establish hatcheries nation-wide.
 Roosevelt's bill was blocked, but in June 1872, a different bill allocating $15,000 to the U.S. Fisheries Commission was passed.

 Photograph of the inside of the Baird Hatchery on the McCloud River taken by Stone in 1896.

 Photograph of waterways connecting the McCloud River to the Baird hatchery house taken by Stone in 1896.

 Stone, appointed by the U.S. Fisheries Commissioner Spencer Fullerton Baird, was allocated $5,000 of this $15,000 to establish a hatchery on the Pacific coast.
 The goals of this hatchery were to help sustain the declining Atlantic salmon fisheries on the east coast and to enhance food fisheries.
 In fall 1872, Stone arrived with a small crew in San Francisco, where they traveled north along the McCloud River until they found the native Wintu people catching Chinook salmon (Oncorhynchus tshawytscha), roughly 50 miles north of Red Bluff.
 Stone and his men immediately built a hatchery, which they named the Baird Hatchery, and begun operations.
 Despite efforts, the crew had a low success year due to their late arrival into the spawning season.

 Stone's second year at the Baird hatchery yielded roughly 1.5 million eggs.
-These eggs were shipped all over the Untied States, with some being shipped internationally to Japan and New Zealand.
+These eggs were shipped all over the United States, with some being shipped internationally to Japan and New Zealand.
 Over the next 6 years, Chinook eggs had been distributed to 29 states and multiple countries, however, no runs were established.
 Between two and 14 million eggs were harvested each year from 1874 and 1883.
 With construction of a nearby railroad in the 1880s, the Chinook salmon run on the McCloud began to decline.
 In 1883, only one million eggs were collected from the returning brood stock, so operations at the McCloud hatchery were suspended until 1887.
 Operations at the hatchery resumed in 1888, however Stone had been assigned by the new U.S. Fisheries Commissioner, Marshall MacDonald, to work full time at the Clackamas Hatchery in Oregon, which he had established in 1877.

 After spending time in Oregon and Alaska, Stone returned to work at the Baird Hatchery from 1892 to 1897, where his mission was to supplement the declining stocks of the Chinook in the McCloud River rather than to distribute eggs to establish new populations.